Shadow Work: Connecting and Integrating With Your Suppressed Self

 But are we really required to go to psychologists to know more about our shadows?
 Do we require a presupposed “expert” to tell us how to perform shadow work?
 The next theory that we’re going to discuss suggests otherwise.

-While the second way talked about Freudian method of psychoanalysis, this third way will explore a different approach from a neo-Freudian theorist named Karen Horney.
+While the second way talked about Freudian method of psychoanalysis, this third shadow work method will explore a different approach from a neo-Freudian theorist named Karen Horney.

 As a brief introduction, Karen Horney is one of the most famous psychologists in human history whose theories have form part of their fundamental methodologies.